 Next, check that each jack is operating properly — starting with any jacks that look suspect.

-After you've unplugged all your equipment, wait 1 minute and then plug a simple, corded phone into each outlet.
-Testing 1 jack at a time, you should hear a clear, strong dial tone when you test each outlet.
-If you don't, make a note of which outlets don't seem to be working and what you heard when you tested them with the corded phone.
+After you've unplugged all your equipment, wait one minute and then plug a simple, corded phone into the jack.
+You should hear a clear, strong dial tone.
+If you don't, make a note of what you heard.

 To test your equipment: